JustThatGuy/SQLGame/README.md

 ## Composing the Docker

 After you've opened the terminal, you'll want to actually start the game.
 Instead of running a .exe containing all the viruses I could find, I'll let you execute
-'''
-docker compose up -d
-'''
-in the terminal.
+`docker compose up -d` in the terminal.
 This will start doing a whole bunch of things, basically installing the game!

 ## Start playing!!